How Reveal(x) 360 Works

-The stream processor decrypts SSL/TLS-encrypted cloud traffic, including cipher suites that support perfect forward secrecy, at line rate.
-This bulk decryption can scale to 64,000 SSL TPS using 2048-bit keys, which no other real-time analytics can match in a single unified offering.
-Check out this technical brief for specifics on our decryption methodology.
+For encrypted traffic, the stream processor decrypts traffic at line rate, including Active Directory protocols and cipher suites that support perfect forward secrecy (PFS) such as TLS.
+This bulk decryption can scale to 64,000 transactions per second (TPS) using 2048-bit keys, which no other real-time analytics engine can match in a single unified offering.
+To learn more, read the white paper on how decryption is necessary for security visibility.

 2. High-Performance TCP State Machines

 Starting at the most fundamental level, the stream processor recreates the TCP state machines for every sender and receiver communicating on the network.
-A prerequisite for deeper application-protocol and universal cloud payload analysis, this allows the platform to understand all TCP mechanisms and their impact.
-Because TCP is where the network and application meet, this approach helps you clearly identify whether problems are a network or an application issue right from the start.
+A prerequisite for deeper application-protocol analysis, this allows the platform to understand all TCP mechanisms and their impact.

 3. Wire-Protocol Decoding and Full-Stream Reassembly

-The real-time stream processor decodes IP-based protocols (skip to Protocols We Decode) in order to understand, define, and act on that protocol's unique application boundaries in hybrid and cloud IT environments.
+The real-time stream processor decodes 70+ protocols (skip to Protocols We Decode) to understand, define, and act on that protocol's unique application boundaries in hybrid and cloud IT environments.
 This allows the processor to construct complete flows, sessions, and transactions for total application fluency, which in turn allows for higher-order content analysis through full-stream reassembly into wire data (derived from the wire protocol itself).
+The processor will even automatically resynchronize and recover in the event of traffic anomalies such as microbursts, that might otherwise result in packet loss.

 4. Full-Content Analysis

-After reassembling packets into full streams, the stream processor analyzes the payload and content from layers 2-7, auto-discovering and classifying any device or client communicating on the network.
-The processor also continuously maps the relationships between all clients, applications, and infrastructure communicating with over 5,000+ metrics measured and recorded out-of-the-box.
+After reassembling packets into full streams, the stream processor analyzes the payload and content from layers 2-7, auto-discovering and classifying all devices and clients communicating on the network.
+The processor also continuously correlates relationships between clients, applications, and infrastructure with 5,000+ built-in metrics.

-Full-content analysis supports dozens of protocols, providing key performance indicators such as database methods used and their process time, file access by user, storage access time and errors, DNS response time and errors, web URI processing time and status codes, SSL certificates with expiration, and load-balancer and firewall latency.
-The stream processor also gathers sophisticated network metrics such as receive-window throttles, retransmission timeouts, and Nagle delays.
+Full-content analysis supports dozens of protocols, providing key performance indicators such as database methods used, file access by user, storage errors, DNS records and errors, web URI processing time and status codes and SSL certificates with expiration.
+The stream processor also captures sophisticated network metrics such as receive-window throttles, retransmission timeouts, and Nagle delays.

 The same principle and functionality holds true for all of our natively decoded protocols.
 You can also use triggers to extract, measure, and visualize data from defined fields, or to decode proprietary protocols based on TCP and UDP.